 Rationale: Both basic courses are designed to provide sequential development of basic communication skills, together with an understanding of basic concepts in human interaction.
 Adequate assessment of the development of these skills can only be accomplished over time, in the context of classroom interaction.
 These conditions for assessment cannot be duplicated outside of the classroom, and demonstration of understanding of basic concepts is not a substitute for demonstration of the requisite skills.
 Credit by examination is therefore not feasible in these cases.
 This reasoning also applies to individuals who have taken an advanced level course in either small group communication or public speaking, that is, the skill development and conceptual knowledge involved in these upper level courses are different from those in the low level courses.
 An individual completing the upper level course would accordingly not have demonstrated the same skills or knowledge required in the lower level course.

 Policy: A request to waive the Oral Communication Degree Requirement or the Oral Communication component of the core curriculum can be accomplished only by requesting to waive either COMM 131x or COMM 141x, preferably the latter.
 The request must take the form of a petition submitted by the student, and signed by the Head of the Dept. of Communication.
+The petition is valid for one year after being signed.

 1) Waiver requests for COMM 131x (and COMM 222, formerly SpC 121) are to be handled on an individual basis.
 The application form is linked at the top of this section.